Legends-Rising/LR-Pelts/README.md

 ## 📖 Description

 Legends: Pelts is a fully immersive and interactive pelt processing system for RedM servers.
-Whether you’re an experienced hunter or new to the trade, this script brings the art of tanning and leatherworking to life, transforming each step into an engaging process.
+Whether you're an experienced hunter or new to the trade, this script brings the art of tanning and leatherworking to life, transforming each step into an engaging process.

 ## ⚙️ Compatibility